izikeros/blog/content/posts/posts/2020/2020-01-31-finding_errors_in_data_data_validation.md

 [Informatica](https://www.informatica.com/products/data-quality.html) is a powerful data quality tool that provides a range of features for data profiling, data cleaning, and data transformation.
 It allows you to profile your data, which helps you understand the structure and content of your data, identify errors and inconsistencies, and determine the best way to clean and transform your data.
 Informatica also provides a range of data cleaning and transformation functions, such as data type conversion, string manipulation, and data normalization, which you can use to correct errors in your data.
 Additionally, Informatica allows you to define and enforce data quality rules, which help you ensure that your data meets certain quality standards.

-In conclusion, data quality tools such as Talend, Trifacta, and Informatica provide a powerful and automated way to find and fix errors in data.
+Data quality tools such as Talend, Trifacta, and Informatica provide a powerful and automated way to find and fix errors in data.
 By using these tools, you can ensure that your data is accurate, consistent, and of high quality, which will greatly improve the accuracy and usefulness of results obtained from data analysis.